You can find answers to common questions in the FAQ section.

 If you want to test the redirect to the black page without using a test IP address, but you're still landing on the white page, follow these steps:

 Use a residential or mobile proxy from an allowed country, or your own home/mobile IP address.
-Make sure your country is temporarily added to the list of allowed countries in the flow settings during testing.
+Make sure your country is temporarily added to the allowed countries list in the flow settings during testing.

 Make sure you’re not testing from a virtual machine — use a regular browser on a physical device.

-If Click ID filtering is enabled in the flow, don’t forget to add a test Click ID parameter to the white page URL:
+If Click ID Filtering is enabled in the flow, do not forget to add a test Click ID parameter to the white page URL:

 /?gclid=Cj0KCQiAmpyRBhC-ARIsABs2EArUH0fVxaDZJyqvuAUjkHhEgQAWmTfENIrJyQ7tJtteDAdfryCV4REaAoXnEALw_wcB